 Costumes of Nepal: Dresses of Nepal: Nepalese Costumes

-This post is about costumes of Nepal.
-We give you some information about dresses of Nepal or Nepalese costumes.
+This post is about the costumes of Nepal.
+We give you some information about the dresses of Nepal or Nepalese costumes.
 What people wear in Nepal?
-What is Nepali dresses?
+What are Nepali dresses?
 What do the people in Nepal wear?
-What is regarded the national dresses of Nepal?
+What is regarded as the national dresses of Nepal?
 Some names are enlisted from Traditional Nepali clothes.

 Different dresses worn in the different ecological belts.
 Nepali dresses of different parts of Nepal.
 Traditional Nepali clothes

 Nepali dresses according to the geographically

 |Terai||Dhoti, Kamij, Kurta, Bhangua and Jhuluwa, Ghamchha||Gunyu, Cholo, Blouse|

 |Hill||Daura, Suruwal, Patuka, Bhoto, Topi, Coat, Pheta||Ghalek (Gurung), Patasi (Newar), Pasmina, Dhoti Cholo, Majestro, Kurta and Salawar|

 Daura Suruwal is the name of the traditional Nepalese male dress.
 Daura Suruwal consists of a shirt with sleeves that reaches the knees that close at the sides, pants, and shoes called Docha.
 Politicians and government officials still use Daura Suruwal daily.
 Various aspects of clothing have a religious significance for Buddhist and Hindu practitioners in Nepal.

 These include the five folds of the shirt that represent Pancha Buddha or Pancha Ratna, the closed collar that represents the snake around Shiva’s neck and the eight loops used to tie the shirt, which is a fortunate number in Buddhism and Hinduism.